jcarbonnell/nova/README.md

 **Keys are managed off-chain in verifiable TEEs via Shade Agents.
 Never published on-chain, NOVA file-sharing ensures unbreakable privacy against blockchain fetches.**

-In NOVA's v0.2 design, group keys are generated, stored, and distributed exclusively within Trusted Execution Environments (TEEs) using Shade Agents.
+NOVA's keys are generated, stored, and distributed exclusively within Trusted Execution Environments (TEEs) using Shade Agents.
 This eliminates any on-chain exposure:
 - **Off-Chain Key Management**: Keys are derived and encrypted in TEE-secure SQLite databases, accessible only by verified Shade workers (multi-instance with identical code hashes for redundancy and shared access).
 - **No On-Chain Keys**: The smart contract stores only group metadata, attestations (checksums/code hashes), and used nonces—no keys or decryptable data.
 RPC queries (e.g., view_state) reveal nothing sensitive.
 - **Secure Distribution**: Users request ephemeral nonce-based access tokens from the contract (gated by on-chain membership).
 Tokens incorporate a timestamp-derived SHA256 nonce (preventing replay attacks) and are verified in-TEE before key release, ensuring single-use validity without shared secrets.